 3. Site condition monitoring

 A baseline condition monitoring survey for this MPA was undertaken in 2016.
 The survey aimed to gather evidence to monitor and inform assessment of condition of the Annex I Reefs within the site.
 The results of this survey are not yet available.
-Further information will be made available in the Monitoring section in due course.
+Further information will be made available in the Monitoring and Evidence section in due course.

 4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data is available to determine whether the MPA is moving towards or has reached its conservation objectives.
 The site has a ‘maintain’ conservation objective based on the findings of a vulnerability assessment (exposure the activities associated with pressures to which the protected features of the site are considered sensitive).
 This suggests the site may already be achieving or moving towards its conservation objectives.
 Site condition monitoring data would improve our confidence in this assessment.
-Further information will be provided in the Assessment section as it becomes available.